neosmart/paste/README.md

 # paste
-A Windows utility that simply dumps the clipboard data to stdout
+A Windows utility that simply dumps the clipboard data to stdout.